Updated: May 24

 North American Hummingbirds: An Identification Guide is the most updated guide to hummingbirds.
 It combines macro photography (which means close-up and high quality) and graphics for a combination critical to proper hummingbird identification.
 Prior to my training as a hummingbird bander, it was my go-to for hummingbird identification.
 I still use it frequently as a reference.
 It sorts the hummingbirds by size, which can be a benefit for some birders but a hindrance for others.
 One great bonus, it also includes common hybrids of hummingbirds.

-This is not a field guide, but I read this book over the Christmas season of 2019.
+This next book is not a field guide, but I read this book over the Christmas season of 2019.
 I fell in love with its photography and information.
-Few books can offer a "life-sized" guide to its subjects.
+Few books can offer a "life-sized" guide to their subjects.
 If you want a great read on hummingbirds, grab this book.

 Hummingbirds: A Life-size Guide to Every Species